johnnyj2608/ClaimBot/README.md

 Claimbot

-A Python script with a GUI to automatically submit health insurance claims on Office Ally
+A Python script with a GUI to automatically submit health insurance claims on Office Ally.
+Reduced claim submission time from 10 to 1 minute per member, boosting efficiency by 90%, eliminating ~150 hours of monthly overtime, and saving ~$40K annually for the billing department.

 3 main components: Selenium, CustomTKinter, and XlWings